martin-endress/profiling-cloud-functions/README.md

 Check with `docker info` what resource limitations are enabled in the host kernel.

+Run `gradle profiling:run` in the project root.
+(IntelliJ run may not work)

 ## cgroup information

 |   | property | description |